CenterForOpenScience/Policies-and-Procedures/index.md

 Staff must receive manager approval for PTO and indicate the time off on their COS calendar.
 When scheduling PTO, staff must “invite” their their manager to the event; if the manager accepts the invitation, this indicates the PTO is approved.
 If the invitation is declined, the PTO has been declined.

-All staff who cannot work due to an illness or emergency should notify the Human Resources Specialist and their team lead.
+All staff who cannot work due to an illness or emergency should notify Human Resources and their team lead.
 Any absence due to an illness for more than 3 consecutive days will require a note from a doctor providing justification for not being in the office.
 Failure to provide this will be considered a voluntary separation from COS.
 Any absence for two (2) consecutive days without proper notification will be considered a voluntary separation from COS.

 New Employee Orientation
 ------------------

-Each new employee will be given a general orientation by the Human Resources Specialist.
+Each new employee will be given a general orientation by Human Resources.
 This orientation will include an overview of how the office operates, employee benefits, and any other materials necessary for the individual to begin work at COS.

 Personnel Records
 ------------------

 **Contents:**  All personnel will have a confidential personnel record.
-Each record will be under the direct supervision of the Director and maintained by the Human Resources Specialist with documents such as:
+Each record will be under the direct supervision of the Director and maintained by Human Resources with documents such as:

 - Employee resume, CV, and/or completed application material
 - Signed Offer Letter